mrmonkington/gn-django/docs/source/jinja_templates/loaders.rst

     ]

 .. note::
-    :ref:`get_hierarchy_loader <get-hierarchy-loader>` is a simple convenience method which allows us to specify the template hierarchy as a simple list of namespace identifier/template directory pairs.
+    :ref:`get_hierarchy_loader <gn-django-get-hierarchy-loader>` is a simple convenience method which allows us to specify the template hierarchy as a simple list of namespace identifier/template directory pairs.
 Under the hood, it instantiates a loader hierarchy composed of ``FileSystemLoaders`` for each namespace/directory pair which allows templates to be loaded by ancestry, by namespace or by sequential lookup.

-.. _hierarchy-template-loading:
+.. _gn-django-hierarchy-template-loading:

-Now, when rendering templates from a view, the :ref:`hierarchy-loader` will be used.
+Now, when rendering templates from a view, the :ref:`gn-django-hierarchy-loader` will be used.
 It's used for any template loading within jinja; loading the template to render for a view as well as for ``extends``, ``include``, ``macro`` etc template tags within templates.